 The dissipation limit of the package can be increased by fitting a heatsink and possibly a fan.
+5V and GND connections are provided next to the FPGA in case you need to power a local heatsink fan.
 Depending on the performance of this heatsink your FPGA design could then reach the limit of the power supply circuits on the module.
 In the unlikely event that this second limit is reached it will be necessary to modify the module to use external power supplies for your system.